 He has been artistic advisor to the Mayor of London, Brooklyn Academy of Music in New York, and Barcelona’s GREC Festival.

-Jonathan is currently based in Mallorca, Spain, but divides his time between Europe, Australia, the US and Zoom.
+Jonathan currently divides his time between Europe, Australia, the US and Zoom.